ZeroFriskXeno/mini-react/docs/SQUEMA.md

 ## Tables

-> [!WARNING] The database has a normalization level of degree 2
+> [!WARNING] The database normalization level is 2 (NF2)
-> During development, a controlled denormalization was implemented to avoid refactoring all frontend code, hence the triggers.
-NOTHING BAD SHOULD HAPPEN.
-This will be modified again in the future.
+> During development, a controlled denormalization was implemented to avoid refactoring all frontend code (using triggers).
+THIS ***SHOULDN'T*** CAUSE ISSUES.
+Future updates will modify this.
 Check the repository's ``schema.sql`` file for changes.

 ### `users` Table
 | Column    | Type        | Constraints                          | Default Value |